Ven Pongal | Ghee pongal

 Instructions

-• Wash rice and moong dal well; soak them in hot water (I soaked in hot water for 30 minutes) and set it aside
+• Wash rice and moong dal well; soak them in hot water (I soaked them for 30 minutes) and set them aside

-• Add ghee to the pressure cooker, sauté rice and moong dal for 1 min in low flame
+• Add ghee to the pressure cooker, sauté rice and moong dal for 1 min on low flame

 • Mix well and let it boil.
-After the water turns frothy boil mix well and make sure rice/ dal are not stick to the cooker
+After the water turns frothy, boil, mix well, and make sure rice/ dal is not stuck to the cooker

-• In a small tadka pan add ghee and let it turn warm
+• In a small tadka pan, add 1 tbsp of ghee and let it turn warm

 • Add cashew and sauté for 30 seconds

-• Furthermore add pepper, curry leaves, cumin seeds and let them splutter
+• Furthermore, add pepper, curry leaves, and cumin seeds, and let them splutter

-• After the pressure release naturally mash the Pongal well with a ladle
+• After the pressure releases, naturally mash the Pongal well with a ladle

 • Cook the Pongal on medium heat

-• Add required salt, ghee and cook the Pongal 2-3 minutes or until the Pongal comes together.
-Pongal thickens overtime so turn off the stove before it turns too thick
+• Add 1 tbsp of ghee and cook the Pongal 2-3 minutes or until the Pongal comes together.
+Pongal thickens over time, so turn off the stove before it turns too thick

 • Add a generous pinch of turmeric powder while cooking Pongal and follow the rest of the procedure